tasket/wyng-backup/doc/Wyng_User_Reference.md

 #### `--use-snapshot`

-Use the latest local snapshot, if one is available, as the baseline for the `receive` process.
-This can result in near-instantaneous receiving of archived volumes.
-In cases where an older session is requested, only the differences between the snapshot and the requested version of the volume will be transferred from the archive, which can greatly accelerate `receive`.
+Receive a volume instantly from the newest local snapshot, if available.
+If the snapshot isn't available then `receive` will retrieve the volume data from the archive.

 Also use `--sparse` if you want Wyng to fall back to sparse mode when snapshots are not already present.

+#### `--use-snapshot-diff`

+Use the newest local snapshot, if one is available, as a baseline for the `receive` process.
+This can result in greatly accelerated receiving of archived volumes as only the differences between the snapshot and the requested version of the volume will be transferred.

+Implies `--use-snapshot`.

 #### `--save-to=<path>`